fweber144/shinybrms/cran-comments.md

 ## R CMD check results

-There were no ERRORs or WARNINGs or NOTEs.
+There were no ERRORs or WARNINGs.

+There was 1 NOTE for both local systems and both Travis CI systems:

+* checking for future file timestamps ...
+NOTE unable to verify current time

+This NOTE seems to be related to the external resource at <http://worldclockapi.com/> currently not being available.

 ## Downstream dependencies